adityachirania/Jobfind/README.md

 1.Python version >= 3.5
 2.Django  version >= 2.2.9

-### Running instructions
+### Running instructions <br>
-1. Clone/download the repository
+1. Clone/download the repository <br>
-2.Change directories into your project file .
+2.Change directories into your project file .<br>
-3. Set up a virtual environment with the steps mentioned in the blog :  https://tutorial.djangogirls.org/en/django_installation/
+3. Set up a virtual environment with the steps mentioned in the blog : <br>  https://tutorial.djangogirls.org/en/django_installation/<br>
-4.Run "python manage.py makemigrations jobfinder"
+4.Run "python manage.py makemigrations jobfinder"<br>
-5.Run "python manage.py migrate"
+5.Run "python manage.py migrate"<br>
 6. All users on the site will not have admin access by default because they are clients.
-So to create a user with admin access run "python manage.py createsuperuser" and enter a username and password.
+So to create a user with admin access run "python manage.py createsuperuser" and enter a username and password.<br>
-7.Run it by "python manage.py runserver"
+7.Run it by "python manage.py runserver"<br>
 8.Go to "localhost:PORT NO. " (Port no. is the port server runs on).
 This way you may experience the client portal .
-It has some things yet to complete which shall be added in the next version.
+It has some things yet to complete which shall be added in the next version.<br>
 9.Go to "localhost:PORT/admin" .
-This will lead you to the admin portal and is fully functional and does all CRUD operations and displays all records in a pleasent UI.You may login into this admin portal with superuser you have created.
+This will lead you to the admin portal and is fully functional and does all CRUD operations and displays all records in a pleasent UI.You may login into this admin portal with superuser you have created.<br>